wpoely86/wpoely86/README.md

-This is the repo for my personal site.
-You should go to https://wpoely86.github.io
+This is the repo for my github pages site.
+You should go to http://wpoely86.github.io